Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 ## Idea

 A dead drop is used for an obscure transmission of secret messages.
 It usually is a physical object, which is especially prepared to contain messages.
 Only sender and recipient know the place and the specific characteristics of the object.
 The sender leaves a message.
 Then he either signals the recipient at a different place that a message has been left or the recipient checks regularly for new messages.
-If need be a conformation of receipt can be left at a different place.
+If needed a conformation of reception can be left at a different place.

 See "Wikipedia":http://en.wikipedia.org/wiki/Dead_drop